sc-ventures/cloudbreak-documentation/docs/aws-launch.md

     <a href="../images/aws_role3.png" target="_blank" title="click to enlarge"><img src="../images/aws_role3.png" width="650" title="IAM Console"></a>

-5. Copy the "cb-policy" policy definition (see below).

-6. In the **Policy Name** field, enter "cb-policy" and in the **Policy Document** paste the policy definition provided above.
-You can also download and copy it from [here](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cb-doc-resources/cb-policy.json).
+6. In the **Policy Name** field, enter "cb-policy" and in the **Policy Document** paste the policy definition.
+You can either copy it from the section preceding these steps or download and copy it from [here](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cb-doc-resources/cb-policy.json).

     <a href="../images/aws_role4.png" target="_blank" title="click to enlarge"><img src="../images/aws_role4.png" width="650" title="IAM Console"></a>